 The ACHD clinic at UWMC has a similar team caring for adults with congenital heart disease.
-Some team members see patients both at Seattle Children’s as teens and then at UWMC as adults.
+Some team members see patients both at Seattle Children’s as adolescents and then at UWMC as adults.

-When needed, we work closely with other types of providers, such as genetic counselors, liver specialists or obstetricians skilled in high-risk pregnancies.
+When needed, the ACHD team works closely with other types of providers, such as genetic counselors, liver specialists or obstetricians skilled in high-risk pregnancies.

 Useful Links and Resources